karjok/sublime-auto-commit/README.md

-# SUBLIME AUTO COMMIT
+# SUBLIME TEXT AUTO COMMIT

-A script to auto popup a form for input commit message on sublime text when save a file.
+Simple Extension for Sublime Text to Automatically Generate and Commit Changes

+This script automatically triggers a pop-up form for entering a commit message whenever you save a file in Sublime Text.
+The commit message input prompt displays an AI-generated message by default, summarizing the changes made to the file.
+You can easily edit this default message to better reflect your intended commit, streamlining your version control process directly from the text editor.

 > **Note:** The plugin only work on file inside the folder with `.git` folder in it.
 If not, an error popup will appear